TIBCOSoftware/snappydata/docs/security/row_level_security.md

 If this property is not added, you cannot enable the Row Level Security and an exception is thrown when you attempt to create the policy.

 !!!
 Warning
-	When this property is set to **true**, the Smart Connector access to SnappyData will fail with `java.lang.IllegalStateException: Row level security (snappydata.enable-rls) does not allow smart connector mode` exception.
+	When this property is set to **true**, the Smart Connector access to TIBCO ComputeDB will fail with `java.lang.IllegalStateException: Row level security (snappydata.enable-rls) does not allow smart connector mode` exception.

 <a id= createpolicy> </a>
 ## Creating a Policy